 Keep Calm, Turn Your iPhone / iPad on

-As we all learnt from our mistakes, we want to pass down some personal lessons to whoever wants to have a clean slate for the upcoming school year:
+As we all learned from our mistakes, we want to pass down some personal lessons to whoever wants to have a clean slate for the upcoming school year:

 2. Take time to remember class schedules and digest the relevant information of the courses you’re taking.
 Being organized is of utmost importance.